CCurl/c3/README.md

 ## Inline words
 In c3, an "INLINE" word is like a macro ... when compiling INLINE words, c3 copies the contents of the word (up to, but not including the EXIT) to the target, as opposed to compiling a CALL to the word.
 This improves performance and often saves space too.
 This is especially true on a 64-bit system, where the CELL size is 8. **Note that if a word might have an embedded 3 (EXIT) in its implementation (like in an address for example), then it should not be marked as INLINE.**

-## Bootstrapping c3
-To bootstrap itself, c3 has a simple "machine language parser" that can create words in c3's "machine language".
-The keyword for that is "-ML-".
-For example, the c3 opcode for "return from subroutine" is 3, and "duplicate the top of the stack" is 12.
-So in the beginning of sys-init.h, I define aliases for the opcodes.

-- The first four words defined in c3 are:
-  - 'INLINE'    - mark the last word as inline
-  - 'IMMEDIATE' - mark the last word as immediate
-  - ':'         - define a new c3 word
-  - ';'         - end word definition

-c3 also defines some 'system-info' words (the addresses of system variables and sizes of buffers).

-Everything in c3 can defined from those.

-See the sys-load.h file for details.

-Note that this approach gives the user the maximum flexibility.
-Opcode 12 does not have to be "DUP", it could just as easily be "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
-But DUP is clear and concise, so that is what is used. :)

-## The dictionary
-- A dictionary entry looks like this:
-  - xt:     cell_t
-  - flags:  byte (IMMEDIATE=$01, INLINE=$02)
-  - len:    byte
-  - name:   char[NAME_LEN+1] (NULL terminated)

 ## Notes on output formatting in TYPE (aka - ."):
 - %b: output TOS as a binary number
 - %c: output TOS as a character